Anti Slip Advice

 Safety Coat Plus is ideal for both steps and ramps.
-It is a two pack epoxy resin paint which is applied in one thick single coat.
+It is a two-pack epoxy resin paint that is applied in one thick single coat.
 The formulation uses pigmented Araldite, which holds the graded anti-slip particles in place - (please ask us for a dry tile sample if you would like to see how tough the surface is).
 The anti-slip aggregate comes separately and is sprinkled on as soon as the coating has been applied.
-You can decide just how to slip resistant you’d like it to be, scattering as much or as little aggregate as needed to achieve the desired effect.
+You can decide just how to slip-resistant you’d like it to be, scattering as much or as little aggregate as needed to achieve the desired effect.
 After scattering the aggregate, re-roller the wet coating - this distributes the aggregate evenly and binds it into the coating.
 Safety Coat Plus is extremely tough and will withstand heavy traffic such as forklift trucks.
-It is used extensively on steps, ramps or disabled ramps, loading bays, car parks, tail lifts, foot bridges, walkways and entrance ways to busy shopping centres.
+It is used extensively on steps, ramps, or disabled ramps, loading bays, car parks, tail lifts, footbridges, walkways, and entranceways to busy shopping centers.
 It provides a high level of slip resistance, even in wet or oily conditions, so it is ideal for making slippery floors safe around machinery.
 This tough epoxy resin coating offers superior chemical resistance and is ideal for bund areas.
 It also withstands harsh mechanical scrubbing.
-Safety Coat Plus is available in a fast curing version, Safety Coat Plus Rapid (ready for light traffic in 8 hours at 59°F) or a cold curing version, Safety Coat Plus Cold Cure (ready for light traffic in 24hrs at 50°F).
+Safety Coat Plus is available in a fast curing version, Safety Coat Plus Rapid (ready for light traffic in 8 hours at 59°F) or a cold-curing version, Safety Coat Plus Cold Cure (ready for light traffic in 24hrs at 50°F).

 TIP - Once mixed, do not leave any of the Safety Coat Plus in the tin, always decant it into a roller tray, otherwise it will become unusable within a very short time.